The network of PI stakeholders is vast and spans the globe. See below for a list of patient groups and steering committee members.

 Renamed LASID in 2009, LAGID, the Latin American Group for Immunodeficiencies (LAGID) has been working to promote awareness in Primary Immunodeficiencies in Latin American Countries for more than 15 years, and in particular to create registries of PI in each participating country, and to improve educational programs and national scientific meetings with pediatricians to increase early recognition and treatment LASID represents today 14 countries.

-Dr. Francesco Espinosa
+Dr. Francisco Espinosa

 The Plasma Protein Therapeutics Association (PPTA) is the primary advocate for the world’s leading source plasma collectors and producers of plasma-based and recombinant biological therapeutics.
 The medicines produced by PPTA members are used in treating life-threatening diseases and serious medical conditions including bleeding disorders, immune system deficiencies, alpha-1 antitrypsin deficiency, burns and shock.
 As the global representative for the plasma collection and therapeutics industry, PPTA works cooperatively with patient groups, policymakers, regulatory agencies and other stakeholders to address critical issues.
 Click here to find a member of PPTA.